aaronmbos/personal-site/_posts/58_csharp-flags-enum.md

 }
 ```

-In this example we use the left-shift operator to set the value of each enum member.
-The value of each member is the same as the previous two examples.
+In this example, we use the left-shift operator to set the value of each enum member.
+The value of each member is the same as in the previous two examples.
 The left-shift operator `x << count` will shift the value `x` left the number of bits defined by `count`.
 Let's take `Lettuce = 1 << 2` as an example.
 I find it helpful to think about these values as powers of two.
 So when we shift the value 1 left 2 bits we can think of this as `2^2`.
 Let `1 << 3` can be thought of as `2^3` and that pattern continues for each member in the enum.

 I also find it helpful to visualize the shifting by thinking about binary literals.
 So we start with the value 1 as `0001` and we need to shift it left 2 bits, which results in `0100` or 4.
 Bit shifting is a very interesting topic that has many use cases beyond flag enums.
-There is actually a relatively famous "fast inverse square root" from the Quake III source code that utilizes bit shifting in a very clever manner.
-Below is the snippet with original comments.
+There is a relatively famous "fast inverse square root" from the Quake III source code that utilizes bit shifting in a very clever manner.
+Below is the snippet with the original comments.

 ```c
 float Q_rsqrt( float number )